codehag/documenting-invariants/known_invariants.md

 # Known Invariants, "musts"

 The purpose of this document is to collect invariants that we know.
 These are not "agreed" invariants.
 Those need to be discussed and integrated in the spec.

 ## Built-in objects must provide brand checks

+### Description

 Prior to ES6, `Object.prototype.toString.call` was used as a brand-checking mechanism.
 Rather than remove `Symbol.toStringTag` from the imminent ES2015 edition ([notes](https://github.com/tc39/notes/blob/8711614630f631cb51dfb803caa087bedfc051a3/meetings/2015-01/jan-28.md#45-tostringtag)), the committee agreed (although unfortunately this was not captured in the notes) that as long as builtins offered a method (prototype or static) that checked internal slots, and threw an exception when the internal slots were not found, this would suffice as a brand check.

+### Specification Details
+Which specifications are affected by this invariant?
+How do we detect violations?

+### Known Violations

 <sub>The only exception to this, unknown at the time, is Error (and associated Error subclasses) - `Error.isError` was [proposed](https://github.com/tc39/notes/blob/8711614630f631cb51dfb803caa087bedfc051a3/meetings/2016-03/march-29.md#erroriserror) to fix this, but rejected in favor of brand checks inside the [stacks proposal](https://github.com/tc39/proposal-error-stacks).</sub>

+### Rationale : Why did we have this invariant?

+TODO

 ## Cannot access partially initialized literals

+### Description : A long, full description of the invariant and it's purpose
 ECMAScript initializes properties ad-hoc per spec, but we never expose partially initialized literals...

 This affects things like literals defining get/set pairs and avoiding them being seen as partially initialized.